This is a 4 part reference guide to getting started with Vagrant, VVV and WordPress.

 Booting up VVV

-In this example the VVV directory is left in the Downloads folder – launch Terminal and move into the folder
+In this example the VVV directory is filed in the home folder – in Terminal change directory into the folder

 The below sites are installed by default and are located in your browser as: